niiknow/vue-datatables-net/README.md

 Example App demonstrate how to pass in overrides for our [jQuery DataTable](https://datatables.net/manual/options) default options - https://github.com/niiknow/vue-datatables-net/blob/master/example/App.vue#L8

 **NOTE:**
 Our example use a free API endpoint from [typicode](https://jsonplaceholder.typicode.com), which is simply a JSON endpoint.
-As a result, we define a `dataSrc` wrapper like so:
+As a result, we needed to define a `dataSrc` wrapper like so:
 ```
 ajax: {
   url: 'https://jsonplaceholder.typicode.com/users',